victorhusouza/insight_project/README.md

 ## 7. Lessons Learned
 ## 8. Next Steps

-  The next steps I would take for this project is, create more hypothesis, test new graphs and colors, and use a machine learning model to find the best price to buy and sell.
+  The next steps I would take for this project is, create new hypothesis, and use a machine learning model to find the best price to buy and sell.